11 – 18th September, Falmouth

 However, these animals and habitats are under threat.
 Climate change, plastic pollution and overfishing are some of the main factors affecting life at sea.
 On this trip we will be learning about and witnessing these issues first hand and discussing how we might be able to make personal choices to help bring the seas back into good health.
 Hopefully this week will give us all a taste of the richness of the seas and inspire us to go back home to share our stories and ideas.

 The week will give us opportunity to explore many different habitats and marine environments.
-Each night we’ll stop at a different anchorage, giving us plenty of chances to go ashore and explore some of Scotland’s secrets.
+Each night we’ll stop at a different anchorage, giving us plenty of chances to go ashore and explore some of the ocean’s secrets.
 During some of these shore visits we will take part in The Great Eggcase Hunt – an ongoing national search for shark egg cases that hopes to shed light on their elusive breeding patterns.